 I was raised by a creative, resourceful mother.
 A woman who utilized the whole earth, taught us to give freely, and do unto others as you would have done unto you.
 She planted us five children in a warm, creative rural farm which encouraged space for us to fully grow into ourselves.

-Throughout my time, I have met women leaders and organizations who emulate my mother’s strong values for hard work, generosity, respect, and a cultivated curiosity.
-I am attracted to opportunities as a donor, board member, or coach when I resonate with a leader who mirrors these values.
+In my career, I have met women leaders and organizations who emulate my mother’s strong values for hard work, generosity, respect, and a cultivated curiosity.
+As a donor, board member, or coach, I'm attracted to opportunities when I resonate with a leader who mirrors these values.
 My resourcefulness, playful spirit, and resilience comes from my upbringing and life experiences.
-I have chosen to showcase some of the organizations and their leadership that I work with as a funder, board member, and/or coach who reflect these traits and model them as well.
+I want to showcase some of the leaders and organizations who reflect these traits and model them as well.

 1. Tides: An organization I have the pleasure of chairing the board, Tides’ mission is to accelerate the pace of social change, working with innovative partners to solve society’s toughest problem.
 In my role, I have the honor of working alongside CEO Kriss Deiglmeier, who has expanded Tides’ grant making from $92 million to more than $300 million this year.
 This means bigger, sustainable, and highly-needed giving to solve multiple challenges such as environmental protection of the Massachusetts coastline to educational advancement for all in Buenos Aires.
 Tides is not just about strategic philanthropy and impact investing; it’s about accelerating the pace of social change, which, ideally, was the central focus of every philanthropist and grantmaker.